germs-lab/Dev/GraphlanInput/README.md

 #### Step 2: Add color of taxonomy
 ### MakeAnno_no_ring.py
-This script make an annotation file that is colored by 'class'
+This script make an annotation file that is colored by 'Phylum'

 ```
 python MakeAnno_no_ring.py RefSoil16sHMMFastaNS_tax_assignments.txt Annotation_no_ring.txt